 Please note that check-ins at our hotel are not guaranteed BEFORE 3PM.
 We will try and have the hotel accommodate early arrivals, but it’s possible you will be asked to wait until a room becomes available.
 We are situated right downtown, so worst case it’s nice and exciting to go and explore the neighborhood!

 For most citizens of European and western countries (ie USA, Canada, Australia, New Zealand, etc), no visas are necessary for South Africa and Botswana.

 There are no mandatory vaccinations required for South Africa and Botswana, and the final decision is entirely up to you.
 Please inquire directly with your doctor when making your decision.

 Having said that, and according to the Centers for Disease Control & Prevention, the following vaccinations are recommended for Botswana: hepatitis A, hepatitis B, rabies and typhoid, and boosters for tetanus, diphteria and measles.
 Yellow Fever is not a risk in the region, but the certificate is an entry requirement if you’re coming from an infected region.

 Botswana is a malaria risk area, and you may choose to take anti-malaria medication.
 Once again, please consult your doctor in this regard.

-Our included stay in South Africa include Cape Town and Franschhoek, both somewhat urban areas, and therefore very little risk is posed in terms of disease and malaria/dengue.
+Our included stay in South Africa includes Cape Town and Greyton, both somewhat urban areas, and therefore very little risk is posed in terms of disease and malaria/dengue.
 If you plan on extending your holidays and visit more rural areas, or a National Park, it could be a good idea to get proper vaccination.